MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/emea-ita-exil-misc-charges-intrastat.md

 *Charges amount = Cost of each kilogram * Gross weight (in kilograms)*

-If **Chagres percentage** is also defined then both miscellaneous charges will be used in the calculation:
+If **Chagres percentage** is also defined then both types of miscellaneous charges will be used in the calculation:

 *Charges amount = (Invoice amount * Charges percentage) + Cost of each kilogram * Gross weight*